isaacphysics/inequality/DOCS.md

 A symbol can be undocked at any time -- minus very specific exceptions -- and dropped on the canvas, or moved to another docking point.

 If desired -- and most of the time you do desire this -- the application surrounding Inequality can provide a palette of symbols that can be dragged onto the canvas.
 Such a palette is not part of Inequality to give you control over its appearance.
 Inequality provides the concept of "potential symbol" for when a symbol is dragged onto the canvas from the outside, and this is where you can make the connection.
 It may be a little overwhelming, but [this](https://github.com/isaacphysics/isaac-react-app/blob/master/src/app/components/pages/Equality.tsx) is how we do it on the Isaac platform.
+You'll find the palette (or menu) in [`InequalityModal.tsx`](https://github.com/isaacphysics/isaac-react-app/blob/master/src/app/components/elements/modals/InequalityModal.tsx).

 ## Demo